 Future opportunities with delivering content through voice assistance

-Voice-assistant technology has some limitations because it’s new new and because of consumer privacy concerns.
+Voice-assistant technology has some limitations because it’s new and because of consumer privacy concerns.
 Unlike other web-based content, like web, email, and mobile apps, there isn’t much support for high-level analytics or user-centric engagement tracking just yet.
 Until then, David and the team track unique listeners, unique devices, and plays of each asset.

 One opportunity is adding functionality to the skill to allow listeners to interact more directly with their company history and connect their email address for unified messaging.
 Then they could provide relevant content based on the listener’s history.